mikebluestein/FlexCelDemo/README.md

 License:

-This code is licensed under the terms of the MIT/X11 license.
+This code is licensed under the terms of the MIT.